 Trying to tell your spouse that things are great and the marriage isn’t broken is the same sound to their ears.

-Promising you will change, if done often to the point of begging, falls on deaf ears as well.
+Promising you will change, if done too often to the point of begging, is usually falling on deaf ears as well.

 If you have already told your spouse that you want to work on the marriage and save it, that’s enough.